markbrennand/force-framework/source/injection/README.md

 [back](../../README.md)
 # Injection
+The term "abstract entity" used in this document shall refer to either an interface or abstract class.

 Dependency Injection (DI) is a software design pattern where an object receives its dependencies from an external source rather than creating them internally.
 This promotes loose coupling, making code more modular, testable, and easier to maintain.
-Instead of a class creating its own dependencies, it receives them as arguments (constructor injection), properties (setter injection), or through an interface (interface injection).
+Instead of a class creating its own dependencies, it receives them as arguments (constructor injection), properties (setter injection), or through an interface (abstract entity injection).

-The term "abstract entity" used in this document shall refer to either an interface or abstract class.

 Thg _**Injection**_ class allows an abstract entity to be bound to a concrete implementation.
-An application can use one of the _**wire**_ methods to perform abstract entity injection.
+It supports setter and abstract entity injection.
+An application can use  one of the _**wire**_ methods to perform injection.
 This allows the same implementation class to be used in many places in the code base.
-It allows for the implementation to be changed application wide easily.
+It allows for the`implementation to be changed application wide easily.

-A custom object, _**Binding__c**_, may be used to configure the binding from the abstract entity to concrete class.
+A custom object, _**Binding__c**_, may be used to configure the binding from the property or abstract entity to a concrete class.

 By default, the class wired into an application will be a singleton.
 For this reason, the implementation class must not have state that may change in use.